bonnguyenitc/bonnguyenitc/README.md

-Here's an updated GitHub README template that reflects your full-stack expertise:

----

 # 👋 Hi, I'm Thoai Nguyen!

 I’m a seasoned **Full-Stack Developer** with **7 years of experience** in building robust and scalable web and mobile applications using **React**, **React Native**, and **Node.js**.
 My passion lies in crafting seamless user experiences and efficient, maintainable code across the stack.